knrd1/chatgpt/README.md

 # ChatGPT IRC Bot
 ChatGPT IRC Bot is a simple IRC bot written in Python.
-It connects to OpenAI endpoints to answer questions or generate images.

-ChatGPT IRC Bot uses official bindings from OpenAI to interact with the API through HTTP requests.
+It connects to OpenAI endpoints to answer questions or generate images and uses official bindings from OpenAI to interact with the API through HTTP requests.

 https://platform.openai.com/docs/api-reference